 Penny Straker: “Mom created Song of Norway Pullover, after designing the original - the Song of Norway cardigan - of what grew into a trilogy including the Child’s Song of Norway cardigan.
 In the late ‘70s, I had spent knitting time indulging in and experimenting with the amazing slipstitch patterns.
 Mom, too, got caught up with their beauty, versatility and the lovely opportunity to work with several colors in one piece without carrying yarn behind every stitch!
 Slipstitch knitting is addictive…

 “The cardigan was instantly popular and it’s success caused Mom and I to ponder.
-If one were to design a pullover with just a little tweaking, we would have a timelessly proportioned classic and versatile pullover, one appropriate for both men and women!
-And so Song of Norway Pullover came off of Mom’s needles soon thereafter.
+If one were to design a pullover with just a little tweaking, we would have a timelessly proportioned classic pullover, one appropriate for both men and women!
+And so Song of Norway Pullover came off Mom’s needles soon thereafter.

 “The low, well-rounded crewneck is becoming to all - the operative word is ‘low’.
 Crew necks, to my liking, must be low – low enough to reveal the grace of the neckline and to allow for layering.
 The set-in-sleeve is impeccably tailored with a nicely proportioned repeat of the lightly textured Nordic Stripe just above the cuffs.

-“Work the ribbing as P1, K1, ending right-side rows with P1.
-This is good, as when assembling there is a P1 at each edge.
-Sewn together, the two P1s look like one P1 and help keep the seam less visible.
-If you need even more ease, then cast on more stitches, always to an uneven count, but remember to decrease all on the first Pattern row to the required stitch count and keep your tension firm!
+“Work the ribbing as P1, K1, right sides ending P1.
+This is good.
+When assembling there is a P1 at each edge.
+Sewn together, the two P1s look like one P1 - helps keep the seam less visible.
+If you need even more ease, then cast on more stitches, always to an uneven count.
+Remember to decrease all on the first Pattern row to required stitch count and keep tension firm while doing so!